ctitmus19/fun-events/docs/api/get-events-by-price.md

 ]
 ```

-### Events greater than specific price
+### <a name="great-post">Events greater than specific price</a>
 Open the Postman app on your desktop and complete the following steps:

+1. Ensure that the fun-events JSON database is running in a command line tool
-1. Create a new request with the following values:
+2. Create a new request with the following values but **do not submit the request**:
 - **Method:** GET
 - **URL:** {base_url}/events?price_gte=25
 - **Headers:**
   - Content-Type: application/json

-2. Update the price information to match your request.
-For example, if you want to display events with a price greater than $10, replace `price_gte=25` with `price_gte=10`
+3. Update the price information to match your request.
+For example, if you want to display events with a price greater than $10, replace `price_gte=25` with `price_gte=10`.

-3. Select the **Send** button
+4. Select the **Send** button

-4. View the JSON response:
+5. View the JSON response:
 ```shell
 [
   {